Give a Year, Gain a Lifetime of Love

 Where do volunteers live?

 Volunteers receive room and board at the NPH home.
-Housing varies by country and ranges from apartments to dormitory-style rooms with fellow volunteers.
+Housing varies by country and may include apartments or dormitory-style rooms shared with other volunteers.

 Is volunteering safe?

-As with any international travel, risks are involved and it is important to be aware of your surroundings and the local situation.
-NPH strives to provide a safe and secure environment for the children, staff, and volunteers.
-Each home has safety guidelines that volunteers must follow.
+As with any international travel, there are risks, and volunteers are expected to remain aware of their surroundings and the local situation.
+NPH works to provide a safe and secure environment for children, staff, and volunteers.
+Each home has safety guidelines that all volunteers must follow.

 Can I speak with a former volunteer?

-Yes!
-Please contact us and we will put you in touch with a current or recently-returned volunteer from the country you are considering.
-Talking with a former volunteer can help answer your questions and assist you in deciding if NPH is right for you.
+Yes.
+Please contact us, and we will connect you with a current or recently returned volunteer from the country you are considering.
+Speaking with a former volunteer can help answer questions and support your decision.

 Who pays for a volunteer’s health insurance?

-NPH USA covers the costs of the IMG Patriot plan for all US volunteers.
-The plan includes a $250 deductible, and a $100,000 annual limit, as well as international emergency care with a $500,000 limit for medical evacuation and up to $50,000 for emergency reunion.
+NPH USA covers the cost of the IMG Patriot plan for all U.S. volunteers.
+The plan includes a $250 deductible, a $100,000 annual limit, international emergency care, up to $500,000 for medical evacuation, and up to $50,000 for emergency reunion.

 What happens after I apply?